Pre Conference Workshop - Wednesday 18th September 2019

 11:00 - 13:00

-The cost of attending these workshops is £30 for participants registered for the European Conference on Innovation and Entrepreneurship and £60 for anyone wishing to participate who is not attending the conference.
+The workshop will be held the day before ECIE 2019.
+The cost of attending the workshop is £30 for participants registered for the European Conference on Innovation and Entrepreneurship and £60 for anyone wishing to participate who is not attending the conference.

 To reserve a place on the workshop, you can register at:

 For more information contact: email@example.com